 Senior Citizen's Handbook

-The 2012 South Carolina Senior Citizen's Handbook - A Guide to Laws and Programs Affecting Senior Citizens was published by the South Carolina Bar Association under grant funding provided through the Lt.
-Governor’s Office on Aging from the Administration for Community Living.
+The 2012 South Carolina Senior Citizen's Handbook - A Guide to Laws and Programs Affecting Senior Citizens was published by the South Carolina Bar Association under grant funding provided through the South Carolina Department on Aging from the Administration for Community Living.
 This guide, which was named as one of the Notable Documents in SC in 2012, may be downloaded or referenced online and is updated as private attorneys can dedicate their commitment, work, and time to the product.